-Start a LLC — So Who Is Right?
+Start an LLC — So Who Is Right?

-Like all these decisions, I strongly advise you to consult a competent attorney before forming a LLC or deciding to operate “barefoot”, as a sole proprietorship.
+Like all these decisions, I strongly advise you to consult a competent attorney before forming an LLC or deciding to operate “barefoot”, as a sole proprietorship.

-But, assuming your legal advisor says, form a LLC, be sure you discuss these particular points I have brought up here with him or her.
+But, assuming your legal advisor says, form an LLC, be sure you discuss the particular points from this article with him or her.

 If they don’t have quick and sensible answers, I’d find another advisor, because some lawyers are so intent on getting the fees they will collect when forming nn LLC that, in my opinion, of course, I feel their judgment may be clouded.